rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 </pre></div>
 </div></div>
 I feel a disproportional sense of excitement and joy over this.
 We can now get input from the Logitech gamepad.
 We are real game developers now!
+Thanks pygame for making this relatively straight forward.
 Now it's a matter of mapping events to actions in our game.

 ## Isolating input handling

-For now, we want to be able to play our game with both the keyboard and the Logitech gamepad.
+We want to be able to play our game with both the keyboard and the Logitech gamepad.
 I will most likely use the gamepad 99% of the time, but if you don't have it, we still want you to be able to play the game.

 Input handling is therefore something that is starting to become a little complicated.
 It's not just a matter of mapping one event to one action.